-How to optimize your Amazon listing to beat the competition
+How to optimize your Amazon SERP listing to beat the competition

 Editor’s Note: Thanks to ZonGuru’s Eugene Cheng for this guest post on how to optimize your Amazon listing.